PostHog/posthog.com/contents/blog/the-posthog-array-1-40-0.md

 ![lemon calendar](../images/blog/array/1-40-0-lemon-calendar.png)

-We released some long overdue changes to our UI, including new calendar and date components.
-This is part of our ongoing effort to update all UI with components that provide an improved and more unified experience.
+The 1.40.0 update is all about visual polish, and we're starting with new calendar and date components.
+These are some of the most used modals in PostHog, so we've given careful attention to providing an improved and more unified experience.

 ### New: Overhauled annotations